Home » Health Conditions » Neurology » Brain Health

 Dyslexia

-In layman’s terms, dyslexia is a neurological disorder that involves specific learning disabilities.
+In layman’s terms, dyslexia is a that involves specific learning disabilities.
 Symptoms include difficulties in reading, writing, comprehension, rhyming, vocabulary development and phonics.

 In addition to the difference in brain structure, the actual neuron placement within the brain is unique.
 When compared to a non-dyslexic brain, neurons are found in a less organized manner.
 When non-dyslexic people read, they use a specific area of the brain.
 MRI studies have shown that those are the most efficient parts of the brain designated for reading.
 Neurologists have discovered that the dyslexic brain uses other portions of the brains that are less efficient.